 GF Peanut Butter Bars & Bites are so good it’s hard to believe they are gluten, dairy, and egg-free!
-I should mention, they are healthier than most dessert bars too.
+I should mention that they are healthier than most dessert bars too.

-I’ll be honest, I absolutely love the “lunch lady” peanut butter bars, but I don’t love the calories and they don’t work with my food sensitivities.
+I’ll be honest, I love the “lunch lady” peanut butter bars, but I don’t love the calories, and they don’t work with my food sensitivities.

-When I discovered this recipe I was ecstatic, to say the least.
+When I discovered this recipe, I was ecstatic.
 The same peanut butter taste with a dreamy moist center makes it like the real deal.
-Add some chocolate and now I am completely satisfied!
+Add some chocolate, and now I am completely satisfied!

 - unsweetened applesauce

 - peanut butter ~ or a substitute nut or seed butter

 - sugar ~ Monk Fruit Sweetener for a low-sugar bar

 - semi-sweet mini chocolate chips ~ allergy-friendly if needed

 - milk or a non-dairy substitute

 - optional mini M&Ms or an allergy-friendly option